10 Prominent Republicans Who Are Defying Stereotypes

 After all, capitalism and limited government are principles that anyone – regardless of what they look like or where they come from – can abide by.

-Karly Matthews is a freshman at Temple University, where she is majoring in political science and journalism while minoring in Spanish.
+Karly Matthews is a student at Temple University, where she is majoring in political science and journalism while minoring in Spanish.
 At any given moment, Karly can be found talking about Marco Rubio and advocating for conservative values with a large coffee mug and color-coded planner in hand.